The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 except that, the term $(\phi^{pr}(y,z)-V^{in}(y,z))$ is added to the numerator of the Fermi-Dirac integral of the order -1/2.
 Parameters $V_T$, $\mu_e$, and $e_i$ are in the eV unit.
 We denote the numerical solution of Eq. \eqref{eq26} as $\vec{\phi}_{{PR}}^{~out}$ and the residue between the input and the output electrostatic potentials as ${d}^{sc}(y,z)={\phi}_{PR}^{out}(y,z)-{V}^{in}(y,z)$.
 The predictor-Poisson's equation is derived based on the first-order perturbation theory and it predicts a better estimation for the electrostatic potential as a function of the three aforementioned guesses on the previous cycle~\cite{trellakis1997iteration}.
 Therefore, it is expected that ${d}^{sc}$ reduces gradually.

-In the corrector step, a new set of eigenvalue and eigenfunction (with $n_Q$ member) is calculated by solving the scaled Schr\"odinger equation Eq. \eqref{eq15}, in which $\phi(y,z)={\phi}_{PR}^{out}(y,z)$.
+In the corrector step, a new set of eigenvalue and eigenfunction (with $n_Q$ member) is calculated by solving the scaled Schr{\"o}dinger equation Eq. \eqref{eq15}, in which $\phi(y,z)={\phi}_{PR}^{out}(y,z)$.
 Thus, eigenvalues and eigenfunctions are corrected in this step.
 Note that, the profile of exchange-correlation potential, $V_{xc}(n(y,z))$, is also needed if electron-electron interaction is included.
 The cycle of correction and prediction are interchangeable, and two steps repeat until the condition $max|{d}^{sc}(y,z)|<V_{SC}^{tol}$ is met.
 The $V_{SC}^{tol}$ refer to a satisfactory low value, for instance $10^{-6}~V$.
 So far, we explained the predictor-corrector method starting from the predictor step.
 However, It seems more convenient to start from the correction step because one needs only a guess for the profile of electrostatic potential [$\phi(y,z)=V^{in}(y,z)$], rather than guesses for sets of paired eigenvalues and eigenfunctions as well as the electrostatic potential needed in the predictor step.

-Moreover, one can also begin with a guess for the profile of the electron density.
-With this starting point, the discretized form of the scaled Poisson's equation [Eq. \eqref{eq17}] needs to be solved once to evaluate a guess for the electrostatic potential.
-Then, the correction and prediction steps repeat as explained above.
-Nevertheless, the quantum electron density should be calculated after the correction step.
-In this case, the self-consistent loop should break by checking the residual between the input and output of quantum electron densities.
-It is also worth mentioning that the term $\sum_{i} n^{pr}_i$ reduces to the correct electron density presented in Eq. \eqref{eq6} as the parameter $d^{sc}$ vanishes.
-Importantly, it has been confirmed by several reports that further reduction in the number of self-consistent iterations is possible by employing a method called \textit{Anderson mixing}~\cite{eyert1996comparative,wang2009accelerated,gao2014efficient}. \textit{Anderson mixing} has been explained in Appendix \ref{AppB} for a subspace with only two electrostatic potentials and two residual vectors.
+Importantly, it has been confirmed by several reports that further reduction in the number of self-consistent iterations is possible by employing a method called \textit{Anderson mixing}~\cite{eyert1996comparative,wang2009accelerated,gao2014efficient}.
 To summarize, we have employed a combination of the predictor-corrector method and Anderson mixing, and we have started from the correction step.
-With that, \textit{corrector} and \textit{predictor} steps can be called \textit{outer} and \textit{inner} steps (loops) in the self-consistent level, see loops in Fig. \ref{fig3_flow}(b).
-We further report on the performance of this combination in the result section.
+With that, \textit{corrector} and \textit{predictor} steps can be called \textit{outer} and \textit{inner} steps (loops) in the self-consistent level, see loops in Fig. \ref{fig3_flow}(b) in \ref{AppB}.